Sample code for SIM Swap

 <input type="hidden" name="response_type" value="code">

-<input type="hidden" name="purpose" value="dpv:FraudPreventionAndDetection#sim-swap">
+<input type="hidden" name="scope" value="dpv:FraudPreventionAndDetection#sim-swap">

 <input type="hidden" name="redirect_uri" value="/simswap-callback">